mercadopago/devsite-docs/guides/checkout-api-v2/yape.en.md

 }
 ```

 Due to being a debit card transaction, possible payment statuses are **approved** or **rejected**.
-Additionally, the same [refund and cancellation policies](/developers/en/docs/checkout-api/payment-management/cancellations-and-refunds) apply.
+Additionally, the [refund and cancellation policies](/developers/en/docs/checkout-api/payment-management/cancellations-and-refunds) also apply.

 > NOTE
 >
 > If any error occurs while generating a payment, refer to the list of possible errors in the [API Reference](/developers/en/reference/payments/_payments/post).

-## Test Integration
+## Integration test

 You can use a test OTP and phone numbers to simulate different payment responses in a transaction, without needing to use real phone numbers and OTPs.
-This allows you to replicate the statuses mapped in _payments_.
+This allows you to replicate the statuses mapped in [payments](/developers/en/reference/payments/_payments/post).

 To test the integration, enter the OTP and one of the phone numbers listed in the table below into the Checkout form to simulate scenarios of success and failure in implementation.

 > NOTE
 >
-> To test the integration, we recommend using test credentials.
+> To test the integration, you must use the test credentials of your productive account.
 For more information, refer to the [documentation](/developers/en/docs/checkout-api/additional-content/your-integrations/credentials).

 | Phone Number   | OTP     | Expected status in `payments`          |
 |----------------|---------|---------------------------------------|